AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 s.products="category;product;quantity;price;eventY={value}|eventZ={value};evarA={value}|evarB={value}"
 ```

 The Adobe Analytics integration module constructs the `s.products` variable using the `product` values that AEM components generate.
-The `product` value in the javascript that AEM components generate is an array of values that have the following structure:
+The `product` value in the JavaScript that AEM components generate is an array of values that have the following structure:

 ```
 "product": [{